 Canon CMOS sensors push the boundaries of what’s possible in industrial vision.

-For industrial, machine vision, and scientific applications, CMOS sensors from Canon offer camera OEMs and end users expanded possibilities with the latest technology.
+For industrial, machine vision, medical, and scientific applications, CMOS sensors from Canon offer camera OEMs and end users expanded possibilities with the latest technology.
 Whether its exceptionally high pixel counts in a compact design, or enormous pixel sizes for high sensitivity, Canon’s pixel-level innovations deliver entirely unique performance.
 Leverage renowned Canon quality for ultra-high resolution, ultra-high sensitivity, or low power consumption in your vision application and see what’s possible with Canon CMOS sensors.

-Canon USA Future Product and Solutions
+Canon USA Imaging Solutions Group

 1 Canon Park